flwang1998/flwang1998.github.io/_teaching/DFT.md

----
-title: "First principles calculation with physics, chemistry and material science"
+# First principles calculation with physics, chemistry and material science
-collection: dft
-permalink: /teaching/DFT
----
 * Quantum chemistry with clusters.
 * First principles with bulk.
 * Luminescence physics.